enzolutions/marionette-skeleton-app/README.md

 This object must define all methods defined in Router with property **appRoutes** , in this example define the method hellobuddy.

+### Views

+All views were encapsuled as RequireJS module and instanciate in Controller functions and Main Application.

+Views can be reused in other controllers

+### Templates

+All templates where created in templates folder using undescore.js logic and loaded using the pluging <a href="https://github.com/requirejs/text">text</a> for RequireJS

+Template are imported in Views.

+### Messaging

+The Skeleton implement library <a href="https://github.com/marionettejs/backbone.wreqr">Backbone.wreqr</a> for messaging between controller functions and views.

+The application has a Input Text to enter a text, when enter key is hitted or the buttong is clicked an event is trigger and catch for the application to activate the **hello** router.